Sahil9424r/FutureFirst_Assignment/README.md

-# Stock Price Prediction
+# Machine Learning Assignment – Stock Price Prediction

 ---

 ## 1. Overall Approach and Assumptions

 ### Overall Approach
+This project is developed as part of a **Machine Learning assignment on Stock Price Prediction**.
+The objective is to build a **Python-based machine learning model** that predicts **next-day stock price behavior** using only the information provided in two datasets:

+1. **Data Dataset** – Independent variable(s)
+2. **StockPrice Dataset** – Dependent variable representing stock prices

-The objective of this assignment is to build a **Python-based machine learning model** that predicts **next-day stock price behavior** using a provided **Data dataset**.
-The project strictly follows the assignment constraints by modeling **only the relationship between the provided datasets**, without using any external or macroeconomic factors.
+The solution strictly follows the assignment constraints and **models only the relationship between the provided datasets**, without using any external or macroeconomic factors.

-The overall workflow consists of the following stages:
+The workflow is structured as:
 1. Data loading and inspection
 2. Data preprocessing
-3. Feature engineering based on day-over-day changes
+3. Feature engineering
 4. Target variable formulation
-5. Model training using multiple algorithms
+5. Model training and hyperparameter tuning
 6. Model evaluation and analysis

 Each stage is implemented explicitly and evaluated independently.